Upstream development

 Auto-generated docs (no manual sync needed):

-• CLI parameters in docs/cli.md: rendered live from Click via .. click:: directives.
+• CLI parameters in docs/cli.md: rendered live at build time from Click via the {click:tree} directive.

-• Configuration table in docs/configuration.md: regenerated by docs_update.py from Config dataclass docstrings.
+• Configuration table in docs/configuration.md: rendered live at build time from the Config dataclass via the {click:config} directive.

 Tool runner: flags vs config